PSY 100 Introduction to Psychology 3 SH

 PSY/WS 217 Psychology of Women 3 SH

 An investigation of the behaviors of women from various perspectives, such as physiological, psychoanalytic, social learning and cognitive points of view.
 The course is designed for persons who recognize the changing roles of women in our society and who wish to examine the psychological theories and research surrounding female development and behavior.
 Every semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 218 Principles of Behavior Modification 3 SH

 The student will become familiar with a series of learning and cognitive restructuring techniques which can be used to reach behavioral goals in such situations as the home, school, mental institution and mental health clinic.
 Behavioral treatment of such problems as anxiety, obesity, depression, social skills deficiencies and sexual dysfunctions will be studied.
 Spring semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 219 Psychology of Men 3 SH